ZephrFish/OmniProx/README.md

 OmniProx is a multi-cloud HTTP proxy manager that provides IP rotation and header manipulation capabilities across different cloud providers.
 It offers a unified interface for managing proxies on various cloud platforms.

 > [!IMPORTANT]
 > This has been tested from a Linux/MacOS base build. **Windows users should use WSL (Windows Subsystem for Linux)** with Ubuntu 22.04 or later for best compatibility.
 Native Windows installations may encounter encoding issues, particularly with the Azure provider and python lib support.
+If you have issues on Windows, try WSL or a Linux VM first before opening an issue.

 ## Features